-Registration for 2018-19 has been set at \$425.00 per player.
+Registration for 2019-20 has been set at \$425.00 per player.
 Registration and payment are done online by following this link: https://registration.hockeycanada.ca/registration/?ID=507

-If you are a new player to hockey OR to the Rec League, you must contact Glenn at the office prior to registering.
+If you are a new player to hockey OR to the Rec League, you must contact office@hockeyedmonton.ca prior to registering.